-Description of the Clinical Setting: Stanford Health Care is a 500 bed academic medical center with an international reputation for advanced treatment of complex disorders in areas such as cardiovascular care, cancer treatment, neurosciences, surgery, orthopedics and transplantation.
-The Stanford University Medical Center is comprised of three world-renowned institutions: Stanford Health Care, the Stanford University School of Medicine, and the Lucile Packard Children’s Hospital Stanford.
-CPE Students (Interns, Residents, Level II Specialization and Supervisory CPE students) provide spiritual care across Stanford Health Care and are on-call for Stanford Hospital and Lucile Packard Children’s Hospital at Stanford.
+Description of the Clinical Setting: Stanford Health Care is a 600 bed academic medical center with an international reputation for advanced treatment of complex disorders in areas such as cardiovascular care, cancer treatment, neurosciences, surgery, orthopedics, and transplantation.

+Clinical Pastoral Education (CPE) Students (Interns, Residents, Level II Specialization and Supervisory CPE students) provide spiritual care across Stanford Health Care and are on-call for Stanford Hospital and Lucile Packard Children’s Hospital at Stanford.

-CPE Internship: The Summer internship begins the first week of June and concludes the third weekend of August.
+CPE Summer Internship: The Summer internship begins the first week of June and concludes the third weekend of August.
 The program is designed to introduce healthcare and spiritual care providers to the practice of professional chaplaincy.

 CPE Residency: A year-long residency begins in September, the Wednesday after Labor Day, and concludes the fourth weekend of the following August.
-The program is designed to provide participants with opportunitiesfor Level I, and II CPE.
+The program is designed to provide participants with opportunities for Level I, and II CPE.
 Graduates receive four units of ACPE Inc. certified CPE.

-Applicants must hold a graduate theological degree or its equivalent, ordination or commissioning recognized by ACPE, endorsement/statementof accountability from an appropriate religious/spiritual authority as determined by ACPE, successful completion of four units of Level I/Level II ACPE Inc. CPE, demonstration of spiritual care and conceptual competence, and successful evaluation of the competenciesfor admission to a Certified Educator Program.
+Applicants must hold a graduate theological degree or its equivalent, ordination or commissioning recognized by ACPE, endorsement/statement of accountability from an appropriate religious/spiritual authority as determined by ACPE, successful completion of four units of Level I/Level II ACPE Inc. CPE, demonstration of spiritual care and conceptual competence, and successful evaluation of the competencies for admission to a Certified Educator Program.

 For More Information on How to Apply: